allegro/allegro.tech/_posts/2015-08-11-scrum-ban-applied.md

 understanding.
 Some of the thoughts were: higher flexibility in terms of our approach to work, Work In Progress (WIP) limitations on Kanban board, delivering value faster for the Client, focusing on tasks rather than time-boxes or scope and, last but not least, Kanban being a perfect complement to Scrum.
-WIPs are limiting the maximum user stories that can be in a partular state like “In testing”, “In Review” and so on.
+WIPs are limiting the maximum user stories that can be in a particular state like “In testing”, “In Review” and so on.

 Secondly, we discussed why we wanted to move to Kanban.
 Team’s answers were: we don’t have to think how much we have